 - Using Appropriate Protection For Your Hands

-- Always Have A Fire Already Before You Want To Start Cooking
+- Always Have A Fire Ready Before You Want To Start Cooking

 - Using Cast Iron Cookware

-- Always Use A Firm Fitting Lid And You Preheat Your Pans
+- Always Use A Firm Fitting Lid And Preheat Your Pans

-- Not Just Stirring, Let’s Rotating Your Food
+- Not Just Stirring, Let’s Rotate Your Food

 - Know Your Temperatures/Time